Kotlin/KEEP/proposals/sealed-interface-freedom.md

 - Introduce the concept of a `sealed interface`.
 - Allow more freedom to a `sealed class`, unify a `sealed interface` and a `sealed class` as the same concept.
-- Seamlessly interoperate with JDK 15+ sealed classes and interfaces.
+- Seamlessly interoperate with JDK 17+ sealed classes and interfaces when they become stable.

 ## Design of sealed interfaces